 We have also instructed an external team of highly experienced counsel, including Colin Edelman QC, Leigh-Ann Mulcahy QC and Richard Coleman QC.

 How the FCA will be available to policyholders

 The FCA will be available to policyholders throughout the court process:

-- we have created a dedicated webpage where we will provide information, updates and access to documents including court 'pleadings' and a form to sign up for updates
+- We have created a dedicated webpage on business interruption insurance where we will provide information, updates and access to documents including court 'pleadings' and a form to sign up for updates.

 How the FCA intends to engage with policyholders

 We intend to engage with policyholders at key stages of the court action, including:

 - Considering those arguments and factual circumstances communicated by policyholders and insurance intermediaries to us.